UtrechtUniversity/Workshop-IRAS/docs/intro_svm.md

 ### Train one SVM model on the famous MNIST dataset

-Open the file `./R/digits_svm_IDE.R` in the _source panel_ of RStudio.
+Open the file `./R/digits_svm_IDE.R` in the _editor_ of RStudio.
 Go step by step (ctrl-R) through the code and see what happens.
 Read the comments in the code.
 The model was trained in ~7 seconds and has an accuracy of ~85%.

 If a mail sorting process of a postal service would have such an accuracy in recognizing hand-written digits, that company should close its doors.